LandonTClipp/LandonTClipp.github.io/docs/blog/posts/2025-10-21-gpu-containers-as-a-service.md

     The views and opinions expressed in this blog are solely my own and do not reflect the views, opinions, or positions of my employer or any organization I am affiliated with.

+!!! warning "Outdated Info"

+    Update from Februrary 2026: many of the observations I make in this post regarding various technologies have become outdated, even in the last few months since I first wrote this post.
+At some point, I will write a second edition of this article.
+Please take conclusions I make in this article with a grain of salt, as all technologies involved in this topic are rapidly improving every day.

 The core directive of most cloud companies is simple: get as many customers to rent your physical hardware as possible.
 The way in which this hardware gets exposed to customers can be thought of as a pyramid of increasing virtualization.

 This pyramid looks something like this: